What information do I need to schedule my first appointment?

 Where can I find additional information on my particular neurological problem?

-We have physicians that speak that speak Spanish and Portuguese.
+We have staff that speak Spanish.

 You should bring a photo ID, your current insurance membership card, a referral, or authorization number (if required for the visit), a current listing of medications, any current or relevant film/scans and their interpretation reports, as well as relevant prior medical/surgical records, if available.
 If the chief complaint involves cognitive or memory issues, we advise you to be accompanied by a family member or caregiver who can assist the physician with background information on your condition.
 You should plan on arriving 15 minutes ahead of the time.
 You will actually see the doctor to complete paperwork to include a medical history form (including a complete list of your medicines), certain financial forms, and HIPAA paperwork.
 We recommend that you complete the interactive form on-line in advance, print out the form and bring it to your appointment.
 Insurance rules for payment require the completion of these forms.